 I Just Want to Go Home

-It is thought that species of shark which are migratory and/or "pelagic" (aka live in the open ocean) will be more freely able to find more favourable conditions in response to climate change; they can simply move into an area with more comfortable temperatures.
-This highlights how the impacts that climate change may have on one species cannot be carried over to predict how shifts in environmental conditions might impact upon another species.
+This highlights how the impacts that climate change may have on one species cannot be carried over to predict how they may affect another species.
 As extrapolation is impossible, it is vital that scientists continue to investigate how different species of sharks may be affected by climate change on an individual level.

 Pistevos JCA, Nagelkerken I, Rossi T, Olmos M & Connell SD (2015).
 Ocean acidification and global warming impair shark hunting behaviour and growth.
 Scientific Reports, 5:16293.
 Access online.